pierre1590/Back-end_project_start2impact/README.md

         "NODE_DATABASE_URL" : ""
     }
 }

-5) In the root folder, cerate a directory named <code>Public</code> and and in this last folder create another folder called <code>img</code>  to allocate the images..
 ```
+5) In the root folder, cerate a directory named <code>Public</code> and and in this last folder create another folder called <code>img</code>  to allocate the images.

 6) Install project dependencies :
 ```
      npm install